Compact Nursing States List 2025

 For many states, the COVID-19 pandemic illustrated the need to lessen regulatory burdens on nursing licensure.
 Because of this, many states were able to start legislation toward implementation.
 Furthermore, some state nursing associations have supported bills that previously they were against.

-Since the last update, several key states have put out legislation to implement the eNLC.
-Alaska and Hawaii both have legislation pending.
-This is monumental as both are key states for travel nurses.
-With the implementation of the eNLC, Alaska will be able to easily get much-needed staff, especially in remote communities.
-The Alaska Board of Nursing, at one point, did not favor the compact license; however, after overwhelming support from nurses within the state - the board now supports the legislation.
-Alaska specifically has had pending legislation for years, but it has never successfully passed and been implemented.
+Since the last update, several states no longer have pending legislation for a variety of reasons.
+Despite ongoing efforts by multiple administrations and organizations, including the Alaska Board of Nursing (ABN), the eNLC has yet to be enacted in Alaska.
+ABN is hoping to introduce another new bill once the 34th legislative session starts in January 2025.
+With the implementation of the eNLC, Alaska will be able to easily get more staff, especially in remote communities with less access to major medical centers.
+At one point, the Alaska Board of Nursing did not favor the compact license; however, after overwhelming support from nurses within the state, the board now supports the legislation.
+Alaska, specifically, has had pending legislation for years, but it has never successfully passed and been implemented.

-Hawaii has never had concerns with finding nurses, as it is highly desirable for travel nurses, so the implementation of the eNLC might make it more difficult to secure nursing positions in Hawaii.
+At one point, Hawaii had legislation pending to join the eNLC.
+However, that is no longer the case.
+Hawaii has never had concerns with finding nurses, as it is highly desirable for travel nurses, so implementing the eNLC might make it more difficult to secure nursing positions in Hawaii.

 Executive Director of Nursing Care Quality Assurance Commission Paula R. Meyer MSN, RN, FRE, said, “The Nursing Care Quality Assurance Commission has supported the NLC for more than 25 years.
 The passage of the bill further protects the public through the coordination of all boards of nursing in the compact working together to protect the public.
 The public protection measures in the compact include FBI background checks on all nurses who receive a multistate license and sharing of significant investigative information.”